Guess what: Everyone has some belly fat or problem spots, even people who have flat bellies… It’s normal.

 “What we’re really pointing to with the apple versus pear,” Hairston says, “is that, if you have more abdominal fat, it’s probably an indicator that you have more visceral fat.”

 Thin People Have It, Too

-To get the same results in half the time, step up your pace and get vigorous exercise — like jogging or walking.
-You’d need to do that for 20 minutes a day, 4 days a week.
+To get the same results in half the time, we can step up the pace and try vigorous exercising.
+Running, swimming and spinning are best.
+We need to do that for 20 minutes a day, 4 days a week.

 Moderate activity — raising your heart rate for 30 minutes at least three times per week — also helps.
 It slows down how much visceral fat you gain.
-But to torch visceral fat, your workouts may need to be stepped up.
+But to really reduce visceral fat, our workouts may need to be stepped up.

 “Rake leaves, walk, garden, go to Zumba, play soccer with your kids.
 It doesn’t have to be in the gym,” Hairston says.

 If you are not active now, it’s a good idea to check with your health care provider before starting a new fitness program.